c4ndyfl1p/au-syssec-f25-assignments/network/readme.md

-# Attacking and defending networks

-## Your Task(s)

-The assignment has *four* tasks, covering both constructive and destructive aspect of networks: (1) the first deals with implementing an encrypted covert channel; (2) the second with implementing a TCP throttling/DoS tool; (3) the third with implementing a session hijacking attack against a TCP connection; and (4) the fourth with implementing a small VPN tunneling program.

 ### Task 1: Encrypted covert channel

 For this part, you will need to have some familiarity with the IP protocol to write low-level networking code using a library.
 Suggestions are the `libnet/libpcap` library in the C programming language or the equivalent `socket` package in Python.